Irma Grese: Arrest and the Belsen trial

 British forces liberated Bergen-Belsen on 15 April 1945.
 Grese and some other high-ranking SS officers chose to remain at the camp while Lagerführer Kramer issued the official call to surrender.
 Grese was said to have appeared arrogant when the British arrived at the camp and became hostile when she attempted to attack a British officer who entered one of the huts, causing her to be immediately restrained.
 Hatzinger died of typhus on 23 April 1945.

-Grese was arrested and imprisoned at the Wehrmacht Tank Training School, three kilometers from the camp, where she was interrogated for two days.
+Grese was arrested and imprisoned at the Wehrmacht Tank Training School, three kilometers (2 miles) from the camp, where she was interrogated for two days.

 Grese's trial in Lüneburg began on 17 September 1945, alongside 44 other defendants, and became known as the Belsen trials, even though the majority of the atrocities were committed at Birkenau.
 Grese faced two separate charges for war crimes committed at Bergen-Belsen and Birkenau between 1 October 1942 and 30 April 1945.
 Grese defended herself against these charges, saying, "Himmler is responsible for everything that has happened, but I suppose I am as much to blame as the others above me".